< Back

 **Tobias and the Angel.
 Canvas, 96 x 126.

 The subject is from the apocryphal Book of Tobit: 6,1-9.
 Savoldo's representation of the subject, with the angel appearing to Tobias kneeling on the bank of the Tigris, is unusual; normally Tobias and Raphael are shown walking hand-in-hand and Tobias (here a tanned youth) is normally shown as a small child.
-This famous picture came from the Palazzo Alfani at Perugia; it was discovered in the possession of a certain Riccardo Pompili of Tivoli and bought by the Borghese Gallery in 1911 for 10,000 lire.
+This famous picture came from the Palazzo Alfani at Perugia; it was discovered in the possession of a certain Riccardo Pompili of Tivoli and bought by the Borghese Gallery in 1911 for the huge price of 10,000 lire.
 It was traditionally attributed to Titian, whose influence is evident.
 (The head of the angel closely resembles that of the angel in the upper left panel of Titian's Averoldi Altarpiece at Brescia.)
 The theory that, along with the St Matthew and the Angel in New York, it could have been one of the ‘four pictures of nights and fires’ recorded at the Milanese Mint by Vasari now seems to have been abandoned.
 Datings have ranged between the early 1520s and about 1540, with more recent opinion tending towards the earlier end of this range.

 Bust of a Youth.
 Canvas, 60 x 40.